What Percentage of Startups Make Real Money? Verified Data (2026)

 Motivating because 30.8% have crossed $1,000, 14.5% have crossed $10,000, and 5.1% have crossed $100,000.
 These are not vanishingly small numbers.
 One in twenty Stripe-connected startups has generated six figures in verified revenue.
 The path exists.
 It is narrow, but it is real.

 The common thread among the startups that make it to each successive milestone is not luck, location, or funding.
-It is the combination of a product that solves a specific measurable problem, a distribution channel that reaches the buyer without requiring the founder to become an influencer, and pricing that reflects the value delivered to the buyer rather than the cost of building the product.
+It is the combination of a product that solves a specific, measurable problem, a distribution channel that reaches the buyer without requiring the founder to become an influencer, and pricing that reflects the value delivered to the buyer rather than the cost of building the product.

 Frequently Asked Questions

-What percentage of startups make over $1 million?
-Based on TrustMRR’s verified Stripe data, 1.1% of startups have crossed $1 million in total revenue.
+Based on verified Stripe data, 1.1% of startups have crossed $1 million in total revenue.
 That is approximately 1 in 91 startups.

-What percentage of startups are profitable?
-TrustMRR measures revenue, not profit.
-However, the 5.1% of startups generating over $100,000 in total revenue represent the cohort most likely to be operating profitably, given the low overhead of most indie software businesses.
+The data covers revenue, not profit.
+However, the 5.1% of startups generating over $100,000 in total revenue represent the cohort most likely to be operating profitably, given the low overhead of most independent software businesses.

-What percentage of startups reach $10,000 in revenue?
-Approximately 25.7% of startups in TrustMRR’s verified database have crossed $10,000 in total revenue.
+Approximately 25.7% of startups in the verified database have crossed $10,000 in total revenue.

 SaaSXtra is a free online resource sharing SaaS tools, in-depth SaaS product reviews, and other SaaS resources to help you build, manage, and run a successful business.
 For questions and inquiries on the blog, please send an email to the Editor at saasxtra[at]gmail[dot]com.